torstenboettjer/python_mcp/README.md

-# MCP CLI
+# MCP Server Prototype

-This repo adapt the installation procedure for the Python MCP CLI to NixOS using the [automatic shell activation](https://devenv.sh/automatic-shell-activation/) with devenv.sh and direnv.
+This repo provides a Python based prototype for a MCP server on NixOS.
+It relies on the [automatic shell activation](https://devenv.sh/automatic-shell-activation/) with devenv.sh and direnv.

 ## Prepare a Repository